Giannis Antetokounmpo powers Bucks past Magic

 Giannis Antetokounmpo scored 13 of his 22 points in the second half to lift the visiting Milwaukee Bucks to a 121-99 victory over the Orlando Magic on Monday.

-Antetokounmpo showed no ill effects of the back spasms that prevented him from playing in Milwaukee’s 100-90 win over Cleveland on Saturday.
-The reigning two-time NBA Most Valuable Player ignited scoring surges in the second half and danced around foul trouble for the Bucks, who outscored the Magic by a 35-17 margin in the fourth quarter.
+Antetokounmpo show no ill effects of the back spasms that prevented him from playing in Milwaukee’s 100-90 win over Cleveland on Saturday.
+The reigning, two-time NBA Most Valuable Player ignited scoring surges in the second half and danced around foul trouble for the Bucks, who outscored the Magic by a 35-17 margin in the fourth quarter.

 Khris Middleton collected 20 points and 10 rebounds and Bobby Portis finished with 20 points off the bench to send Milwaukee to its fifth win in six games.
 Middleton made 9 of 17 shots and Portis went 9 of 13 for the Bucks, who shot 50.5 percent (46 of 91) from the floor.